Looking to get more bang for your buck with your barbecued pork? Try this easy BBQ pork rub recipe for a beautiful, deep flavor.

 Perhaps it’s because I’m a total spice-head, but dry rubs are my favorite form of BBQ prep.
 Sure, marinades are great, but nothing else comes close for me to getting that perfect blend of herbs and spices.

 The best thing about BBQ rubs is that they are so simple to put together and apply.
-No fancy devices needed, you just mix the seasonings and spices together, rub it on your meat, and leave to set before cooking.
+No fancy devices needed, you just mix the seasonings and spices together, rub it on your meat, and leave it to set before cooking.

 This BBQ pork dry rub has cumin, paprika and chili powder at its core to create a beautiful, smokey taste that will match perfectly with your meat.
 In truth, it can match with chicken but I find this mix just goes perfectly with pork, and besides… I actually already have a smoked chicken rub recipe.